Athens: Education

 Located on Panepistimiou Street, the old campus of the University of Athens, the National Library, and the Athens Academy form the "Athens Trilogy" built in the mid-19th century.
 The largest and oldest university in Athens is the National and Kapodistrian University of Athens.
-Most of the functions of NKUA have been transferred to a campus in the eastern suburb of Zografou.
-The National Technical University of Athens is located on Patision Street.
+Most of the functions of NKUA along National Technical University of Athens have been transferred to a campus in the eastern suburb of Zografou.
+The National Technical University of Athens old campus is located on Patision Street.

 The University of West Attica is the second largest university in Athens.
 The seat of the university is located in the western area of Athens, where the philosophers of Ancient Athens delivered lectures.
 All the activities of UNIWA are carried out in the modern infrastructure of the three University Campuses within the metropolitan region of Athens (Egaleo Park, Ancient Olive Groove and Athens), which offer modern teaching and research spaces, entertainment and support facilities for all students.
 Other universities that lie within Athens are the Athens University of Economics and Business, the Panteion University, the Agricultural University of Athens and the University of Piraeus.

 There are overall ten state-supported Institutions of Higher (or Tertiary) education located in the Athens Urban Area, these are by chronological order: Athens School of Fine Arts (1837), National Technical University of Athens (1837), National and Kapodistrian University of Athens (1837), Agricultural University of Athens (1920), Athens University of Economics and Business (1920), Panteion University of Social and Political Sciences (1927), University of Piraeus (1938), Harokopio University of Athens (1990), School of Pedagogical and Technological Education (2002), University of West Attica (2018).
 There are also several other private colleges, as they called formally in Greece, as the establishment of private universities is prohibited by the constitution.
 Many of them are accredited by a foreign state or university such as the American College of Greece and the Athens Campus of the University of Indianapolis.

 Culture

-Archaeological hub
+Archaeological hub and museums

 The city is a world centre of archaeological research.
 Alongside national academic institutions, such as the Athens University and the Archaeological Society, it is home to multiple archaeological museums, taking in the National Archaeological Museum, the Cycladic Museum, the Epigraphic Museum, the Byzantine & Christian Museum, as well as museums at the ancient Agora, Acropolis, Kerameikos, and the Kerameikos Archaeological Museum.
 The city is also the setting for the Demokritos laboratory for Archaeometry, alongside regional and national archaeological authorities forming part of the Greek Department of Culture.

 Athens hosts 17 Foreign Archaeological Institutes which promote and facilitate research by scholars from their home countries.
-As a result, Athens has more than a dozen archaeological libraries and three specialized archaeological laboratories, and is the venue of several hundred specialized lectures, conferences and seminars, as well as dozens of archaeological exhibitions each year.
+As a result, Athens has more than a dozen archaeological libraries and three specialised archaeological laboratories, and is the venue of several hundred specialised lectures, conferences and seminars, as well as dozens of archaeological exhibitions each year.
 At any given time, hundreds of international scholars and researchers in all disciplines of archaeology are to be found in the city.